+Bonus Payout Percentage.
 The Bonus Payout Percentage is based on the Company's operating income for the fiscal year.
-For fiscal 2012, the Compensation Committee set the operating income target thresholds for an initial payout (10% award), midpoint (50% award) and maximum (110% award) at \$520 million, \$540 million and \$590 million, respectively.
+For fiscal 2013, the Compensation Committee set the operating income target thresholds for an initial payout (10% award), midpoint (50% award) and maximum (110% award) at \$494 million, \$523 million and \$566 million, respectively.
 At the time the Compensation Committee set the operating income target levels, it also set a scale of percentage award amounts, so that if we had achieved operating income between the threshold and midpoint or the midpoint and maximum, the award percentage would be proportionately adjusted.
-In fiscal year 2012, the Company achieved record operating income of \$488.8 million, which was 3.6% higher than fiscal year 2011 operating income.
-However, because the fiscal year 2012 operating income did not exceed the \$520 million threshold for an initial payout under the plan, the Bonus Payout Percentage for each Named Executive Officer was 0%.
-As a result, none of the Named Executive Officers received any of his or her eligible cash incentive bonus amount under the 2010 Cash Incentive Plan for fiscal 2012.
+In fiscal year 2013, the Company achieved record operating income of \$562 million, which was 15% higher than fiscal year 2012 operating income.
+As a result, the Bonus Payout Percentage for each Named Executive Officer was 100% under the 2010 Cash Incentive Plan for fiscal 2013.